decentralized-identity/did-registration/spec/spec.md

 A decryption response set is a JSON object.
 Each property in that JSON object is called a _decryption response ID_, and the corresponding value MUST be a JSON object which is called the _decryption response_.

-Each _decryption response ID_ MUST match a _decryption request ID_ which was previously received by the client in a [Decryption Request Set](#decryption-request-set.
+Each _decryption response ID_ MUST match a _decryption request ID_ which was previously received by the client in a [Decryption Request Set](#decryption-request-set).

 A decryption response contains the following properties: